Sonata-Princeton/SONATA-DEV/sonata/tutorials/background.md

 the load in these situations.

-To perform refinement, Sonata's runtime needs to identify the key for refinement, i.e. refinement key.
+To perform refinement, Sonata's runtime needs to identify the key for refinement, i.e., refinement key.
 Any field that is hierarchical and is used as a key in the stateful dataflow operations is a candidate refinement key.
 The hierarchical structure allows Sonata to replace a more specific key with a coarser version without missing any traffic